Electronic-Mango/openai-chatgpt-discord-bot/README.md

 ## Commands

+All commands work only on servers and aren't available in DMs.

-* `/start` - starts responding to all messages in current channel, server only
+* `/start` - starts responding to all messages in current channel
-* `/quiet_start` - starts responding to all messages in current channel without notifying other users, server only
+* `/quiet_start` - starts responding to all messages in current channel without notifying other users
-* `/stop` - stops responding to messages, server only
+* `/stop` - stops responding to messages
 * `/restart` - resets current conversation and removes all context, other than system message
 * `/ask` - ask for specific prompt, can be used in channels which aren't actively monitored, guild only
 * `ask` - **message command**, can use specified message as prompt